korewaChino/umu-wrapper/README.md

 ## todo

 - [ ] MIME wrapper for .exe files, allowing you to launch executables directly from the file manager.
-- [ ] Multiple configuration files, allowing templates to be shared.
+- [x] Multiple configuration files, allowing templates and profiles to be split into multiple files.
+- [ ] A GUI for managing the configuration files.